emanguy/rust-rest/doc/testing.md

     }

     impl MockPlayerService {
-        // We'll need a constructor for it pub fn new() -> MockPlayerService {
+        // We'll need a constructor for the mock pub fn new() -> MockPlayerService {
             Self {
                 new_player_response: FakeImplementation::new(),